krasimir/cssx/README.md

 #### `id()`

-Returns the unique id of the current factory.
+Returns the unique id of the current stylesheet.

 ---